richie-ma/richie-ma.github.io/_pages/about.md

 I'm a Ph.D. student and member of [Office for Futures and Options Research (OFOR)](https://ofor.illinois.edu/), University of Illinois at Urbana-Champaign.

-My research interests are market microstructure and electronic trading in financial markets.
+My research interests are market microstructure, electronic trading, and financial data engineering.

 **Contact**
 ====